Low-interest no-fee bank loans with the speed and ease of an online lender — but watch out for poor reviews.

 Buying an iPhone X and need help paying for it?
 Apple currently partners with Citizens One to handle financing on some of its products, which includes getting a phone through the iPhone Upgrade Program.

 Through this program, you’ll apply for a 24-month installment loan with 0% APR to cover the cost of your phone, AppleCare taxes and fees.
 Keep in mind that each time you finance your upgrade this way, Citizens One does a hard credit check that affects your credit rating.

 I got a loan from Citizens Bank.
 Now what?

 Watch your account like a hawk.
 Get the mobile app if you can, turn on alerts and regularly check in to address any inconsistencies.
 If you notice anything wrong, take a screenshot and contact customer service as soon as possible.

-You might want to set up autopay — called “auto debit” by the bank — to avoid wrangling with monthly payments and get a discount on interest.
-Don’t assume your payment will always go through.
-If you have a Citizens Bank checking account, keep an eye on that too.
+You might also want to set up autopay — called “auto debit” by the bank — to avoid wrangling with monthly payments and to get a discount on interest.
+Don’t assume your payment will always go through, though.
+And if you have a Citizens Bank checking account, keep an eye on that, too.

-Before you decide on any loan, make sure to compare as many options as you can to find the best loan provider for your needs.
+If you aren’t sure of your next move, compare your personal loan options to find the best loan provider for your needs.